Euro falls to 3-1/2 year low vs sterling

-LONDON, July 17 The euro touched a fresh three-and-a-half year low against the UK pound on Tuesday, tracking its falls against the dollar after Federal Reserve Chairman Ben Bernanke failed to offer firm hints that it would opt for another bout of quantitative easing.
+LONDON, July 10 The euro dipped to its lowest in three and a half years against the UK pound on Tuesday as euro zone debt worries and jitters ahead of a German constitutional court ruling pushed investors to seek alternatives to the European currency.

-The euro was also hurt by comments from Italian Prime Minister Mario Monti about a growing financial crisis in Sicily that has pushed the autonomous region close to default.
+The euro fell as low as 79.035 pence, its weakest level since late 2008.
+This took it just a touch below the previous day's low of 79.06 pence, though it stopped ahead of a reported options barrier at 79.00 pence.

-The euro fell 0.1 percent on the day to hit 78.315 pence , edging just below the previous day's low of 78.32 pence.
-It stopped short of a reported options barrier at 78.25 pence, traders said.
+The single currency was broadly weaker after a meeting of finance ministers produced little to ease market worries about the region's debt crisis and ahead of a German constitutional court ruling on deploying a euro zone rescue fund.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv